vanshi-10/Induction-Programme/README.md

 - Guest of honor-Shri Ravinder Garg, chief engineer at municipal corporation Ldh.<br>
 Advised to always choose our words and ways to work wisely and respect our elders and not to forget to dtart our day by thanking the almighty.
 - Financial adviser - Mr. Ashok Singla.
 - #DT Parminder Singh →History → Face challenges and stick to your aim.
 Dream big. work hard
+#### INTRODUCTION ABOUT NCC
+NCC(National Cadet Corps)<br>
+Lecture was given about the same and videos of officers training and marching at Delhi Bagah Border were shown and encouraged students to take part in that.
 ### 3:00pm-4:30pm
 CSE building tour , showed all software labs, interaction with mentors and classmates , exams pattern and got to know about mid semester and end semester exams.<br>
 HOD OF CSE BRANCH- Dr. Kiran Jyoti greeted us.